tschuelia/Pandora/docs/usage.rst

     pandora -c config.yaml

-See (TODO: GETTING STARTED) for an example on how to use Pandora with the command line interface.
+See :ref:`Getting Started` for an example on how to use Pandora with the command line interface.

 Python Library